 - 1/4 cup beef broth

 - In a medium size bowl whisk together the ingredients for the marinade.
 Add the steak and stir to coat.
-Let sit for 15 minutes.
+The mixture should be slightly thick and coat the steak strips.
+Cover and let sit for 15 minutes.

 - Bring a large pot of water to a boil, add broccoli and cook for 2-3 minutes.
 Strain water and set aside.